Commodore w/Modern Monitor

 I was thinking about ordering one like you did but now I think I am going to find one in the US.

 The one I ordered from Virginia is due next Tuesday.
-Now watch the first one show up on Wednesday !
+Now watch the first one show up on Wednesday :shock: !

 If something that crazy happens, I have a friend who would love to have the extra.